idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/7pin.usr  start=subroutine usrdat2 end=subroutine usrdat3 include-end=False

-The +oudf+ file contains the additioanal setup for the required boundary conditions.
+The +oudf+ file contains the additional setup for the required boundary conditions.
 Note that we have `bc->flux = bc->usrwrk[bc->idM]` in `scalarNeumannConditions` block.
 This line allows NekRS to use the heat flux provided by the MOOSE heat transfer module at the surfaces of fuel rods and duct wall.

 !listing lfr/7pin_cardinal_demo/7pin.oudf